 “Believe me, it’s very tough !”, she replied casually after taking another whiff.

 Was that a sarcasm or banter.
 Sarcasm, he concluded.

-Opening his eyes he studied his neigbours face. doubting his amateur visions.
-She smiled back as if acknowldging his cognizance and challenging his abilities at the same time.
+Opening his eyes he studied his neighbors face. doubting his amateur visions.
+She smiled back as if acknowledging his cognizance and challenging his abilities at the same time.